 Our Intent

-Students will be introduced to a range of sociological skills and knowledge, as well as an appreciation for the work of key sociologists, both past and present.
+The aim of the Sociology curriculum is to equip students with appropriate knowledge and the skills needed to understand and explain the causes of global human interaction whilst opening fascinating discussions.
 This course allows students to examine society through many sociological lenses underpinned by consensus, conflict and social action theories.
-In addition to considering how key variables such as, social class, gender and ethnicity can impact and shape an individual’s opportunities in life and what we can do to ameliorate the effects of inequality in the UK.
+In addition to considering how key variables such as, social class, gender and ethnicity can impact and shape an individualās opportunities in life and what we can do to ameliorate the effects of inequality in the UK.

 Resources and Facilities